-- (8) Pull the trim panel away from the inner door panel far enough to unplug the wire harness connectors from the door module and, if the vehicle is so equipped, from the door courtesy lamp. - (9) Remove the three screws that secure the speaker to the lower front corner of the inner door panel (Fig. 12). - (10) Pull the speaker away from the inner door panel far enough to unplug the speaker wire harness connector. - (11) Remove the speaker from the door.
+(8) Pull the front door trim panel away from the inner door panel far enough to access and unplug the wire harness connectors from the door module and, if the vehicle is so equipped, from the front door courtesy lamp.

+(9) Remove the three screws that secure the speaker to the lower front corner of the inner door panel (Fig. 12).